Stephanie Kay Nutrition

 • Dandelion root

 Probiotic foods are made via fermentation; a natural method of food preservation that was used by various cultures for centuries.
-The process of fermentation allows bacteria, yeast, or fungi to convert the natural sugars found in foods (glucose, fructose, and sucrose) into lactic acid, which creates beneficial bacteria, probiotics, in the process.
-Some fermented probiotic-rich foods include:
+The process of fermentation allows bacteria, yeast, or fungi to convert the natural sugars found in foods (glucose, fructose, and sucrose) into lactic acid, which creates beneficial bacteria, and probiotics, in the process.
+The most probiotic-rich foods include:

 • Yogurt